 If a social media company has sustained a data breach despite their required federal and state-imposed precautions, you may be able to sue the company for compensation.

-Can You File A Lawsuit Against Facebook?
+Can You File A Lawsuit Against Facebook For Identity Theft?

 The federal Computer Fraud and Abuse Act (CFAA) is a criminal statute that allows private lawsuits if it is violated.
 Even though Facebook is a tech giant, you can file a lawsuit for compensation if it violates your private or intellectual property.